rticommunity/rticonnextdds-connector/README.md

 rticonnextdds-connector
 =======================
-This git repository contains all the files you need to start using the RTI Connext DDS Connector in Node.js.
+This Git repository contains all the files you need to start using the RTI Connext DDS Connector in [Node.js](https://nodejs.org/).

 With the sole exception of the contents of the "examples" subdirectory, all use of this product is subject to the RTI Software License Agreement included at